data-for-change/anyway-newsflash-infographics/docs/HowTo.md

 ### How To Open a PR ↸ <a id="openbug"></a> [🔼](#howtocontent)
 The following steps will guide you through PR process:
-Once your branch has been merged with development, resolved conflicts and push into github, a PR (Pull Request) to be performed.
+Once your branch has been merged with development, resolved conflicts and push into Github, a PR (Pull Request) to be performed.
 1. Go to  Pull Request >> Compare and pull request
 ![](2020-05-21-00-53-22.png)